billroy/bitlash-commander/README.md

 Right now, to add new controls you can add your own addButton and addSlider initialization to public/index.html.

-Buttons use the value returned by Bitlash to set their color.
+Buttons and Sliders display the value returned by Bitlash in their label.

-Sliders discard the value returned by Bitlash.

 ## To Do